andreasmhallberg/readingnotes/Younes, 2007. On “I‘rāb”, Power, and Language Reform in the Arab World.md

 # Younes, Munther.
 2007.
 “On ”I‘rāb“, Power, And Language Reform in the Arab World.”
 Al-’Arabiyya 40/41: 221–41.

 - Two views of historical development of icraab
-  1. *Traditional:* Present in everyday speech in early Islamic era, then corrupted after exapnsion.
+  1. *Traditional:* Present in everyday speech in early Islamic era, then corrupted after expansion.
   2. Not present in everyday speech
      a.
 Invented by grammarians
      b.
 Only in poetic koiné